-The X-Force program is open to U.S. citizens at the undergraduate and graduate level.
+The X-Force Fellowship program is open to U.S. citizens at the undergraduate and graduate level.
 Participants possess a diverse set of skills ranging from mobile and web app development, data analysis and visualization, hardware prototyping, social media strategy, and technology scouting.
 Participants get the opportunity to work on a mission-focused real-world project, participate in a professional development opportunity, work directly with military and national security leaders, and gain perspective as to how their skills and experience can have an outsized impact on national security.

 The X-Force program addresses real-world military problems that require technical and entrepreneurial expertise.
 During the program, military sponsors must supply an Action Officer to engage with their fellows on a weekly basis.
 For the in-person Fellowship program, hosts expect to provide fellows regular on-base access to facilities and personnel where appropriate and relevant.

 By the end of the program, sponsors receive a demonstration of the capability developed by their fellows and are expected to continue development and iteration afterwards.